Carlos Santana Player Props: Pirates vs. Giants

 Carlos Santana At The Plate

-- Santana has 14 doubles, three home runs and 26 walks while batting .226.
+- Santana has 14 doubles, three home runs and 26 walks while hitting .226.

-- In 17 games this year (34.7%), Santana has picked up an RBI, and in five of those games (10.2%) he had more than one.
+- Santana has an RBI in 17 of 49 games this year, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.